ibmmi/wm-msr-tools/README.md

 - The repository MUST not contain any form of compiled artifact, thus no `.class`, `.frag`, `.jar`, `.zip` and similar files.
 These are either built or recovered ad build time from source, like for example from the public maven repository
   - Downloading binaries MUST guarantee the file integrity with cryptographic hashes like sha256
 - Each package has a corresponding "${Name}LocalTest" package that is used for testing purposes and not intended for final production deployment.

+## Remember

+This repo does not contain the compiled form of the code.
+Besides, the compiled code depends on the MSR version used.
+Compile the code while the runtimes are down by going to `run-configurations/jcode-build` and running `run.bat`.
+Also, use an image for development and compilation that has the compiler included.
+For example, the slim images do not have the compiler included.
+With these you can develop flow code, but not java code.